 Do I have to pay?

 Our local groups are free to attend.
 Donations are always welcome but we do not charge fees.

 Is there a waiting list?

 We do not have waiting lists.
-You simply need to call the group leader before attending your first session.
+You simply need to call the group facilitator before attending your first session.
 After that you may attend as often as you wish.

 How many sessions can I come to?

 You can come as often as you wish.
 We all have different needs – some people come more frequently initially and then attend less regularly over time.
 Others attend every month and others come sporadically.
 Some people stop coming but after a time something changes or happens which gives rise to feelings that they would like to talk about.
 Some people return even though they are feeling much stronger because they want support newer group members.

 Does it matter that my bereavement happened a long time ago?

 We know that the impact of a bereavement by suicide is long lasting and that many people do not find an opportunity to talk about it until many years after.
 You are welcome to attend our group regardless of how long it has been.